merthidayetoglu/MemXCT-CPU/readme.md

 ### Modify Makefile

 There are Makefiles for ALCF Theta (Intel KNL) and OLCF Summit (IBM POWER9) systems.
-You should use one of them to modify according to your system.
+You should use one of these to modify according to your system.

 ## Download Datasets